EB-2/EB-3 Employment-Based Green Card: Timeline for Nigerians ₦2,135,172

 Frequently Asked Questions

-What is the most important tip for EB-2/EB-3 Employment-Based Green Card applicants from Nigeria?
+- What documents do I need to apply for the EB-2/EB-3 Employment-Based Green Card from Nigeria?

 Sibling variants of this visa route and other ways into United States.